aabtop/reify/projects/hypo/README.md

   return h.Difference2({a: eye_area, b: pupil});
 }

-export function Eyes() {
+export function Main() {
   return h.Union2({regions: [Eye([10, 10]), Eye([30, 10])]});
 }
 ```

-When we call the hypo with a reference to the exported function `Eyes` via:
+When we call the hypo with a reference to the exported function `Main` via:

 ```
-hypo eyes.ts Eyes out
+hypo eyes.ts Main out
 ```

 the file `out.svg` will be produced: